zeebratootie/aura-bot/NETWORKING.md

 address is expected to be tunneled to your own machine, thus bypassing NAT issues.

 # How to
-You can use [Packetriot][1] to obtain a public address.
-Sign up and download their client application, which requires running from the command line.
-Note that, as of February, 2024, the free tier is rate-limited to 1 GB / month.
+You can use any of a number of services to obtain a public address, including [ngrok][1], [Pinggy][2], [Packetriot][3], or [LocaltoNet][4].
+Some may require a subscription before using their TCP tunneling service.

+Note that, as of June 2025, Packetriot's free tier no longer provides this service.

 ## Packetriot